discord-net/Discord.Net/docs/guides/concepts/connections.md

 To start a connection, invoke the `StartAsync` method on a client that supports a WebSocket connection.

-These clients include the [DiscordSocketClient] and [DiscordRpcClient], as well as Audio clients.

 To end a connection, invoke the `StopAsync` method.
 This will gracefully close any open WebSocket or UdpSocket connections.